zmahfuz0613/js-algos-sum-all-in-array/README.md

 "Sum All In Array"

+_Language: JavaScript_

+_Difficulty: Easy_

 ### Objectives

 - Create a function that adds all numbers of a provided array (`arr`), accounting for non-integer values in `arr`.
 - The output should return an integer.

+#### Notes

+Remember your data types?

+If the element is an integer (`8`), it should be added in the sum.
+If the element is a **string** with a number (`"8"`), it should also be added in the sum.
+If the element is not a number, or if it is a string with a non-number value, it should be ignored.

 ### Getting Started